-I am still holding off from buying one as I can get by without one for now although I can see the benefits as a working professional photographer when showing work to clients etc. Anyway, I already have the iPod Touch 4g and iPhone 4s so why would I also need the iPad?
+I am still holding off from buying one as I can get by without one for now.
+However, I can see the benefits as a working professional photographer when showing work to clients etc.

 Still, I think I will wait for the following if it ever happens:

-To be honest, I am pretty happy with how they work at the moment and what we currently have available, even with the ageing 5D Mark II.
-I have plenty of video capabilities with my Sony PMW EX1 (which incidentally had a pretty poor upgrade itself a couple of years ago) and the Go Pro’s for the fun factor so it would take a lot to make me sit up and beg for the latest upgrade:
+To be honest, I am pretty happy with how they work at the moment.
+What we currently have available is fine, even with the ageing 5D Mark IV.
+I have plenty of video capabilities with my lovely new Panasonic S1h (2021).
+My current Go Pro 9 is for the fun factor so it would take a lot to make me sit up and beg for the latest upgrade.

 Being honest, there has not been much released this year have I been able to answer yes to.
+Except maybe the Canon R5 or R3!
 Even with software I wait for two or three upgrades before forking out more money to upgrade.

-I am now going to concentrate on other sides to my business and the creativity I add to my work rather than thinking the next big thing will make me a better photographer!
+I am now going to concentrate on other sides to my business.
+Things such as the creativity I add to my work rather than thinking about the next big that could make me a better photographer!

 How do you feel about all this?
 Are you an avid "up-grader"?
 Do you find it hard to justify the cost of upgrading sometimes or do you just go ahead and do it anyway?
 I would love to hear your thoughts…